Zoning Board of Appeals

 |James Aguiar, Jr.||Zoning Enforcement Officer|

-The Zoning Board of Appeals (ZBA) encourages individuals seeking to apply for zoning relief to call or email the Office Manager to set up an appointment prior to coming into the office to discuss their case or drop off application materials.
-Masks must be worn to enter Town Hall.
+Updated as of 1/4/21: Dighton Town Hall is currently closed to the public.
+The Zoning Board of Appeals (ZBA) encourages individuals seeking to apply for zoning relief to call or email the Office Manager to discuss their case, and drop off application materials addressed to the ZBA in the drop box located at the base of the ramp leading to the front entrance to Town Hall.
 Additionally, in an effort to control the spread of COVID-19, the Zoning Board of Appeals may hold its meetings and public hearings via teleconferencing software.
 Individuals wishing to provide public input to the Board on any case are encouraged to do so via voicemail or email.
-For emails, please include "Public Input" and the address of the subject property in the email subject line, or in the case of Strawberry Fields "Strawberry Fields Public Input - [Your Last Name or Organization]"
+For emails, please include "Public Input" and the address of the subject property in the email subject line.

 Applications for Variances, Special Permits, or Appeals of the Zoning Board of Appeals should be submitted 4 weeks in advance of the next regular meeting of the Zoning Board of Appeals.